John and the Hole: Release

 The film was part of the official selection for the 2020 Cannes Film Festival.
 The festival did not take place in its physical form due to the COVID-19 pandemic.
 On a social network, Pascual Sisto confirmed that the film's release was postponed to 2021.
 In November 2020, the film appeared at Sundance Wish List by IndieWire Sundance Film Festival.
 The following month, Pascual Sisto was named by Variety as one of the ten directors to watch for 2021.

 In January 2021, the film appeared on TheWraps, Screen Dailys, Hollywood Reporters and Deadlines list of the most popular films on sale at the Sundance Festival.
 John and The Hole also appeared on GQs (Mexico), Vogue's (which was reported in Italy and the United States), IndieWires, Voxs, Chicago Readers, Harper's Bazaars, Vanity Fairs and USA Todays list as one of the most anticipated films.

 The film had its world premiere at the 2021 Sundance Film Festival on January 29, 2021.
 It was released on August 6, 2021, by IFC Films.

 Reception

-On Rotten Tomatoes, 60% of 129 critic reviews are positive for the film, and the average rating is 6.10 out of 10.
-The top critics give it a fresh rating of 67%.
-The critics consensus on the website reads: "John and the Holes enticingly unique premise and disquieting atmosphere are often at odds with a meandering story that prevents this thriller from fulfilling its creepy potential."
-On Metacritic, the film has a weighted average score of 61 out of 100, based on 22 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 22 critics, indicating "generally favorable" reviews.